 8. As noted in Staff's Memorandum, Kansas pipeline safety regulations currently require plastic piping to be surveyed at least once every five years or as often as necessary, while bare steel piping is required to be surveyed at least once every three years.
-In discussions with the Staff, Atmos Energy agreed to conduct leak surveys on its plastic pipe inventory on a three-year frequency, which aligns with the frequency of surveys on its bare steel inventory.
+In discussions with the Staff, Atmos Energy agreed to conduct leak surveys on its plastic pipe inventory on a three-year frequency, which aligns with the frequency of the annual surveys on its bare steel inventory.
 This approach allows Atmos Energy to efficiently schedule leak surveys across the system and provide for more frequent surveys of obsolete piping.
-In order to synchronize leak survey schedules, Atmos Energy committed to transition to a more frequent leak survey of plastic piping over a three-year period beginning in 2019.
-Pursuant to the Staff's recommendation in its Memorandum, Atmos Energy has attached to this Annual Report as Attachment A leak data on plastic pipe that includes the type of plastic, its manufacturer, and date of installation along with the characteristics of the leak in the format created by the American Gas Association Plastic Pipe Database Committee.
+Pursuant to the Staff's recommendation in its Memorandum, Atmos Energy has attached to this Annual Report the leak data on plastic pipe that includes the type of plastic, its manufacturer, and date of installation along with the characteristics of the leaks as provided in Attachment A.